sanmeow/a1111-sd-zoe-depth/README.md

 The "Download" is not funtioning since the different version of gradio.
 Might try to find a way to make a button.

-This is now the easist way to generate 3D for now.
+This is the easist way to generate 3D for now.
 You can print screen another angle,genarate new image with i2i.